ricsxn/ph2_dom_integration/README.md

 ./takePiezoData.py 1112 noise
  ```

- **warning** In the slowcontrol GUI pay attention of the packet size value, if too high for the network card setting acoustic data may be lost during acquisition.
+ **warning** In the GUI pay attention of the packet size value, if too high for the network card configuration (see MTU=9126), acoustic data may be lost during acquisition.

 ```bash
 cd tedi